ashishroygithub/GemsPricePrediction-AWS-Docker-CICD-Gitactions-ML/README.md

 ### Introduction About the Data :

-Please this project is of a student.
-Just wanted to appreciate for knowledge sharing

 **The dataset** The goal is to predict `price` of given diamond (Regression Analysis).

 There are 10 independent variables (including `id`):